websanco/liferay-learn/docs/dxp/7.x/en/process-automation/forms/developer-guide/writing-a-form-storage-adapter.md

 }
 ```

-The `serialize` method didn't change.
-If you wanted to write a format other than JSON you would need to add serialization logic.
+The `_serialize` and `_deserialize` methods didn't change for this example.
+If you wanted to write a format other than JSON you would need to add custom serialization logic.

 ## Deploy and Test the Storage Adapter

 Use the same `deploy` command as earlier to deploy the Storage Adapter.
 From the module root run